Does Your Church Need a Funeral Support Team?

 Once you’ve made the decision to build a Funeral Support Team, it’s time to identify the primary duties involved.
 With that information, you can then create the positions on the team that need to be filled.

 Here are some functions that church staff or volunteers may find themselves fulfilling when assisting a family in need of funeral support:

-- Providing initial spiritual support for family after a loss, making referrals to area funeral homes, arranging grief counseling.
+- Providing initial spiritual and emotional support for family after a loss, making referrals to area funeral homes, arranging grief counseling.

 - Communicating the loss to the church family as appropriate.